ijl/orjson/README.md

 maturin build --release --strip
 ```

-The project's own CI tests against `nightly-2025-12-01` and stable 1.89.
+The project's own CI tests against `nightly-2026-01-28` and stable 1.89.
 It
 is prudent to pin the nightly version because that channel can introduce
 breaking changes.
 There is a significant performance benefit to using
 nightly.

-orjson is tested on native hardware for amd64, aarch64, and i686 on Linux and
+orjson is tested on native hardware for amd64, aarch64, and i686 on Linux.
+It is
-for arm7, ppc64le, and s390x is cross-compiled and may be tested via
+cross-compiled and may be tested via emulation for arm7, ppc64le, and s390x.
+It
-emulation.
-It is tested for aarch64 on macOS and cross-compiles for amd64.
+is tested for aarch64 on macOS and cross-compiles for amd64.
 For
 Windows it is tested on amd64, i686, and aarch64.

 There are no runtime dependencies other than libc.